Modeling ringdown II: non-precessing binary black holes: Model Construction

-In \eqn{eq:psiqnmsum}, $m=\MM$ results from the spherical and spheroidal harmonic's orthogonality in $m$.
-The constraints on $\ell$ and $n$ reflect approximate orthogonality in $\ell$ of the spheroidal harmonics \cite{Berti:2005gp}.
-The complex \qnm{} frequency, $\cw_{\ell \MM n}$ is given by $\cw_{\ell \MM n} = (\omega_{\ell \MM n} + i/\tau_{\ell \MM n})/M_f$, where the numerator is the dimensionless \qnm{} frequency via Ref.~\cite{leaver85}, and $M_f$ is the remnant \bh{'s} mass.
-The complex valued $A_{\LL \MM \ell \MM n}$ is found via matrix least-squares fitting in the frequency domain~\cite{London:2014cma}.
-This is found to be less sensitive to noise than naive time domain least-squares fitting, where the associated Vandermonde matrix (\textit{i.e.} with elements $e^{i\cw_k t_j}$ ) is pseudo-inverted, and then applied to $\psilm(t_j)$.
-Following the initial fit, a backward greedy process is applied to counter over-modeling \cite{Cormen:2009}.
-Given the resulting \qnm{} content, the fit is re-applied over fitting regions with ${T_0}\rightarrow{T_0}'$ on $[T_0,T_0+10~M_i]$.
-This enables the identification of \textit{incidental} \qnm{s} which do not satisfy time translational symmetry (\textit{i.e.} $\Ak{}$ varies significantly with ${T_0}'$, when it should be constant).
+Here, the dimensionless spin, $\chi_j^{(z)}$, is the $j^{\mathrm{th}}$ \bh{} spin's z component divided by $M_j^2$.
+As in Ref.~\cite{London:2014cma}, each simulation's $\Ak{}$ is determined numerically using least-squares regression in the frequency domain.
+The system's initial parameters are related to its remnant's mass and spin via phenomenological fitting formulas~\cite{Frauendiener:2011zz,Healy:2016lc,Jimenez-Forteza:2016oae}.
+Given the resulting \qnm{} content, the fit is reapplied over validating fitting regions with ${T_\mathrm{start}}\rightarrow{T_\mathrm{start}}'$ on $[T_\mathrm{start}, T_\mathrm{start}+10~M]$.
+This enables the identification of \textit{incidental} \qnm{s} which do not satisfy time translational symmetry (i.e. $\Ak{}$ varies significantly with ${T_\mathrm{start}}'$, when it should be constant).
 While not physical, these incidental \qnm{s} capture information that can be attributed either to the pre-\qnm{} regime, or to time dependent numerical noise not of interest for modeling.
-This cross-validation step enables \qnm{s} of true interest to be identified.
-In particular, it is found that the overtones, while inconsistent with noise, do \textit{not} display time translational symmetry.
-The median of $\Ak$ is stored over the cross validation region.
-By convention, the phase of each $\Ak$, $\arg(\Ak)$, is written such that the binary's orbital phase is measured relative to the recoil direction at $t=T_0$ \cite{London:2014cma}.
-For each $b^{\mathrm{th}}$ \nr{} simulation with initial parameter list ${\mlam_b = \{M_1,M_2,\chi_1^{(z)},\chi_2^{(z)}\}}$, the above results in a chart $\{\mlam{} \rightarrow \Ak{}\}_b$.
-Here, the dimensionless spin, $\chi_j^{(z)}$, is the $j^{\mathrm{th}}$ \bh{} spin's z-component divided by $M_j^2$. \params{\eta,\delta,\chi_s,\chi_a} With guidance from \pn{} theory, the symmetric mass ratio, mass difference, symmetric and anti-symmetric spins are considered, \textit{i.e.}, $\check{\mlam_b = \{\params\}}$, where, $\eta=M_1 M_2 / M_i^2$, $\delta=\sqrt{1-4\eta}$, $\chi_s = (M_1 \chi^{(z)}_1 + M_2 \chi^{(z)}_2)/M_i$ and $\chi_a = (M_1 \chi^{(z)}_1 - M_2 \chi^{(z)}_2)/M_i$.
+In particular, it is found that the \qnm{s} with $n>0$, while inconsistent with noise, do \textit{not} display time translational symmetry over the nonprecessing parameter space.
+Thus, the median over the validation regions of only the nonincidental $\Ak$ is stored for modeling. \params{\eta,\delta,\chi_s,\chi_a} The desired \qnm{} amplitude model, $\Ak(\mlam)$, interpolates over $\{\mlam{} \rightarrow \Ak{}\}_b$.
+Each $\Ak(\mlam)$ is found to be well represented by a post-Newtonian-like expansion: $ A_{k}(\mlam) = \eta \sum_u a_{uk} C_u(\mlam) $, where each $C_u(\mlam)$ represents a unique product of $\mlam$'s elements to some power (e.g. $C_u \in \{1,\eta,\chi_s,\eta\chi_s,\eta^2, ...\}_u$), and $k$ encodes $(\bar{\ell},\bar{m},\ell,n)$~\cite{Blanchet:2013haa,London:2014cma}.
+From this perspective, determining each $A_{k}(\mlam)$ is equivalent to finding each $a_{uk}$.
+As this problem is linear in $C_u(\mlam_b)$, $a_{uk}$ are determined using least-squares multinomial regression \cite{London:2018nxs}.